Blotter: May 5 - Salisbury Post

 • A woman on Monday reported a larceny in the 700 block of West Jake Alexander Boulevard.

-• A man on Monday reported an assault in the 500 block of East Innes Street in Salisbury.
+• A man on Monday reported an assault in the 500 block of East Innes Street.

-• Enterprise on Tuesday reported a motor vehicle theft in the 300 block of North Jackson Street.
+• Enterprise Rent-A-Car on Tuesday reported a motor vehicle theft in the 300 block of North Jackson Street.

-• Rowan Helping Ministries reported hit-and-run property damage in the 200 block of North Long Street.
+• Rowan Helping Ministries reported hit-and-run, property damage, in the 200 block of North Long Street.

 • A rape was reported Tuesday in Salisbury.